instana/instana-autotrace-webhook/README.md

 If you do not see the Instana AutoTrace WebHook have effect on your _new_ Kubernetes resources, the steps to troubleshoot are the following.

-### Ensure the InstanaAutoTraceWebHook is receiving requests
+### Ensure the Instana AutoTrace WebHook is receiving requests

 Check the logs of the `instana-autotrace-webhook` pod.
 Using `kubectl`, you can launch the following command: